ted-tanner/entries-backend/Readme.md

 ### Minimum Viable Product

+* Associate tombstones with users and give them a deletion date.
+Users should be able to request all tombstones after a given date.
 * Endpoint for replacing RSA-encrypted encryption key with AES-encrypted one
 * Change password via a token ("reset password"/"forgot password" instead of "change password")
 * Throttle the "forgot password" endpoint.
 Create a record and make sure that emails can only be sent once every 30 minutes.